Quick Install Guide

 We hope you find a quick start with this product.
 If you have any feedback or questions, write us at email@example.com.

 Do not remove or change or otherwise handle the battery in the device in any way, which syncs the clock when off-grid.

 MicroSD internal memory card (except NoSD version)

 A brief press of the button will reset the device.
 Holding the reset button pressed in for 10 seconds (until the red LED starts flashing) will reset the device and restore the factory default settings when the button is released.

-USB 2.0 interface for flash memory sticks (not supplied)
+Interface to connect USB 2.0 devices, e.g. for flash memory sticks (not supplied)

 C Status LEDs

 D Headphone out